 With established systems, managers need to take a lead with the management review requirements and have sufficient competence to understand their organisation's significant environmental aspects, as well as legal and other requirements.

 When existing systems need more commitment, try reviewing your training requirements and encourage greater management participation by increasing the frequency of management review meetings and discussions within the workplace, both directly and indirectly.

 Systems can often be more complicated than needed.
 If they are confusing and difficult to manage, the links between the standard and how the organisation demonstrates its compliance can be hazy.

-To prevent this, organisations should identify whether they have the internal skills and resources to develop an ISO 14001 EMS or should outsource its development.
-If you decide to outsource, obtain several proposals and ensure the consultant you engage has EMS experience and qualifications.
+To prevent this, organisations should identify whether they have the internal skills and resources to develop an ISO 14001 environmental management system or should outsource its development.
+If you decide to outsource, obtain several proposals and ensure the Environmental Consultant you engage has environmental management system experience and qualifications.
 Engaging the wrong one can be a costly mistake.

 A few practical pointers.
 Make sure you have clearly linked the system and its document with the elements of the standard and consider integrating the system as much as possible with existing procedures and mechanisms.

 Second, remember that the system doesn't have to be perfect but it needs to work for you.
 Any problems can generally be ironed-out during the reviewing stages after implementation.